 Capabilities

-Other than creating and editing Digital Twins, you are naturally also able to run them and adjust their execution parameters.
-The DTaaS allows you to run multiple Digital Twins at the same time and even change settings while they are running, without needing to worry about manually having to fetch your data: They will load when you return to whichever branch and group you ran them on.
-The settings include both repository and execution options, while all twins can easily be run and checked from the Execution tab under the Preview page.
+In addition to creating and editing Digital Twins, it is also possible to run them and adjust their execution parameters.
+The DTaaS permits running multiple Digital Twins simultaneously and even changing settings while they are running, without the need to manually fetch the data: it will load upon returning to whichever branch and group was used for execution.
+The settings include both repository and execution options, while all twins can readily be run and checked from the Execution tab under the Preview page.

 Read more about Settings, Setting Values and Concurrent Execution on their respective pages.